NataliiaShevchenko620/Finance_loan_approval_prediction_data/README.md

 - **Prediction Function:** A prediction function is instrumental in determining an applicant seeking a mortgage based upon data representative of an applicant's input data.
 The "choices.pkl" file contained both categorical and numerical columns from which a categorical list is created.
 Along with "scaler.pkl" used in scaling the input data and model.pkl used in making the prediction based upon the scaled data, the prediction function returns a "Yes" or "No" to an Index Function.

 - **Index Function:** The Index Function is instrumental in providing a communication interface with an index.html file comprised of code corresponding to an applicant's web interface through which the applicant provides the input data used in predicting an approval or denial of the mortgage.
-After recieving the input data, the Index Function calls the Prediction Function and is returned with the "Yes" or "No" as a discussed above.
-Once received, data representative of the "Yes" or "No" is communcatied to the index.htlm file.
+After receiving the input data, the Index Function calls the Prediction Function and is returned with the "Yes" or "No" as a discussed above.
+Once received, data representative of the "Yes" or "No" is communicated to the index.htlm file.

-### User Interface
+### User Interface and Tableau Dashboard
 The index.html file is found in the "training" folder of the main branch.
-The file is instrumental in creating and providing the applicant with a web interface through which to add the following information about the applicant:
+The file is instrumental in creating and providing the applicant with a web interface.
+- One component of the interface is comprised of form in which the applicant provides the following information:
   - Combined_income;
   - Credit_history;
   - Requested_amount;
   - Community_type;
   - Dependents; and
   - College_degree.

   The interface also includes a "Submit" button that, when clicked, communicatively forwards the input data to the Flask application.
 In response, the "Yes" or "No" is generated by Index Function is provided to index.html.
-- If the information representative of "Yes" is recieved, a gif presenting a treasure chest of gold is displayed to the applicant indicatiing a likely approval of a mortgage.
+  - If the information representative of "Yes" is received, a gif presenting a treasure chest of gold is displayed to the applicant indicating a likely approval of a mortgage.
-- If the information representative of "No" is recieved, a gif presenting a Donald Duck waving an empty money bag with the caption "Awe No Money" is displayed to the applicant indicatiing a likely denial of a mortgage.
+  - If the information representative of "No" is received, a gif presenting a Donald Duck waving an empty money bag with the caption "Awe No Money" is displayed to the applicant indicating a likely denial of a mortgage.

+- A second component of the interface is comprised of a "View Tableau Dashboard" button which, when clicked, replaces the interface a tableau page on which a scatterplot of "Income v.
+Loan Amount" is superimposed by a line as determined by the Linear Regression formula discussed above.
+In addition, the applicant may also enter input data representative of total monthly income.
+In response, Tableau provides a predicted maximum amount to which the applicant could foresee being approved for the mortgage.